 - High school juniors or seniors attending a public or private school are eligible to enroll in dual enrollment courses.
-Exceptional freshmen and sophomores may be eligible with approval by both high school principal and college president. - All dual enrollment students, both academic and career and technical, must meet college placement requirements.
-College placement tests are offered at no cost. - Students must meet course prerequisites as outlined in the WCC Catalog. - Students must receive a recommendation of high school official. - Parents must provide consent prior to student enrollment. - Home schooled students are also eligible.
+Exceptional freshmen and sophomores may be eligible with approval by both high school principal and college president. - All dual enrollment students, both academic and career and technical, must meet college GPA or placement requirements. - Students must meet course prerequisites as outlined in the WCC Catalog. - Students must receive a recommendation of high school official. - Parents must provide consent prior to student enrollment. - Home schooled students are also eligible.
 Students should contact the Coordinator of Dual Enrollment to discuss options.

-4.1.3 Placement Testing
+4.1.3 Placement Testing (if applicable)

 Students wishing to take dual enrollment courses must demonstrate their readiness to handle college level coursework.
-The Virginia Placement Test (VPT) is used to assess students' readiness for college-level English and Math.
+Should students not meet grade-point average requirements, the Virginia Placement Test (VPT) is used to assess students' readiness for college-level English and Math.